nerdishbynature/mobileonly.tools/_posts/2016-10-04-5-useful-things-you-wouldn't-think-Siri-can-do-for-you.markdown

 __Hey Siri, show me photos of sports cars__

 This will open photos with the selected query.
-You have to unlock your phone to do that but once you do it does a very good job.
+You have to unlock your phone to do that but once you do, it does a very good job.

 ![](/img/2016-10-04-Siri-Photos.JPG)